Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 List all of **products** below the categories buttons.

-- Each Product should display with it's name, category, and price.
+- Each Product should display its name, category, and price.
 How these are displayed is up to you.
  - If you add a class name to a JSX element use `className` in place of `class` for example `<div className="product">`.
 See the documentation for [`className`](https://reactjs.org/docs/faq-styling.html) for more information.
 - You can import the inventory Array into any module with `import data from './data'`.
 - `data` is an Array of Objects with properties: id, name, description, price, and category.
 See the notes above for more details.